root-project/root/docbook/users-guide/GettingStarted.md

 If the Ovewrite check box is not selected, a message dialog appears asking the user to overwrite the file (Yes/No).
-The user choice is saved for the next time the Save As… dialog shows up.
+The user choice is saved for the next time the Save As... dialog shows up.

 ### Printing the Canvas